usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_comprehensive/Missing_PatientID/description.md

 **Metadata contents**: DocumentManifest and DocumentReference contain the minimum required by Comprehensive Metadata except that DocumentReference.subject is missing.
-DocumentManifest.masterIdentifier and DocumentReference.masterIdentifier are are given unique values before the transaction is sent.
+DocumentManifest.masterIdentifier and DocumentReference.masterIdentifier are given unique values before the transaction is sent.

 **Expected Outcome**: Transaction will succeed with status 200 and the contents will be persisted to the server.